What is a Pip? - Definition of Forex Pips and Examples of a Pip

 1/10 pipette = $1, for 5 Decimal Points Format

-5 Decimal Points Quotes Format in MetaTrader 4 - Forex Fraction of Pips Explained
+5 Decimal Points Quotes Format on MT4 - Forex Fraction of Pips Explained

-Please Note from the above MT4 screen-shot how the fifth decimal point is shown in a digit much smaller than the other digits, this is to signify that it is a fraction of a pip.
+Please Note from the above MetaTrader 4 screen shot how the fifth decimal point is shown in a digit that is smaller than the other digits, this is to signify that it's a fraction of a pip.